The Eller Executive MBA is 21 months of classes leading to an MBA degree.

 The downtown Phoenix location can be easily reached by short flights from Los Angeles, San Diego, Las Vegas, Albuquerque, Tucson and other cities in the region.
 Phoenix Sky Harbor International Airport also accommodates numerous direct flights from cities throughout the United States, Canada and Mexico.

 Students reside at a nearby Phoenix hotel on the Friday evening of the weekends they attend class.
 The residential requirement is integral to community building, which is a proven program asset and allows the students to work together between the two class days.
+Each participant will reside in a private room.

 A Typical Eller Executive MBA Weekend